u1v3r/cwac-richedit/README.markdown

-If you use `RichEditText` directly, you will need to have your own toolbar or gesture interface or whatever to allow users to format text, here are the two key methods to call on `RichEditText`:
+If you use `RichEditText` directly, you will need to have your own toolbar or gesture interface or whatever to allow users to format text.
+In that case, here are the two key methods to call on `RichEditText`:

 - `applyEffect()` changes the current selection, applying